jonnew/ONIX/fmc-host/README.md

+:warning: This headstage has moved to a dedicated repository: https://github.com/open-ephys/onix-fmc-host.
+This folder should be considered archived.

 # FMC Host Board
 This card serves as host interface for serialized headstages and miniscopes, as well as general purpose analog and digital IO.
 This board is a VITA-57.1